Fmrhj/gatsby-portfolio/src/markdown-pages/resume.md

 Integration of a grandsolver for all operation modules to support the integrated operations control center in Zurich
 - Ops Predictive Analytics:
  Prediction of stranded passengers for hotel demand in Frankfurt and Munich hubs
-- Modelling and rapid prototyping dynamic bundling and pricing of flight ancillaries with machine learning classifiers
+- Modelling and rapid prototyping dynamic bundling and pricing of flight ancillaries with machine learning classNameifiers

 ### Student Assistant and Masterand at [Lufthansa Systems](https://www.lhsystems.com/), 2017/08 - 2016/09, Berlin